OrchardCMS/OrchardCore/src/docs/community/README.md

 ## Honorable Members

-In recognizing those who have played instrumental roles in our collective journey, we extend our gratitude to the following honorable member:
+In recognizing those who have played instrumental roles in our collective journey, we extend our gratitude to the following honorable members:

 - [Jean-Thierry Kéchichian](jean-thierry/README.md)